Michigan teachers rally on Capitol Lawn

 LANSING, Mich.
 (WILX) -Teachers from across the state will be in Lansing Thursday, rallying against schools reopening in person.

-The largest teachers union in Michigan, The Michigan Caucus Of Rank-and-File Educators (MI CORE), is demanding that the state suspend in-person learning when schools start up again.
+The Michigan Caucus Of Rank-and-File Educators (MI CORE), is demanding that the state suspend in-person learning when schools start up again.

 Members of MI CORE will be on the Michigan State Capitol Lawn starting at 9 a.m. on Thursday.
 The teacher union says it will have teachers from across the state who will speak about their reopening concerns.